pnwairfire/bluesky/docs/development.md

 Add breakpoints to unit tests or other code in VSCode.
 Use this command to start docker with port 5678 expoed, and pause until the debugger is connected.
 note: I had to change py.test to "pytest".
+change "$HOME/repos/uw/bluesky/" to match where your source code is located on local machine

     docker run --rm -ti --user bluesky \
         -v $HOME/repos/uw/bluesky/:/bluesky/ \